OpenDocCN/dsai-notes-pt2-zh/docs/scipycon-2017/SciPy 2017（合集） - P29：The Spyder Ecosystem of Plugins  SciPy 2017  Carlos Cordoba - 哒哒哒儿尔 - BV1Cs411A76Y.md

-# SciPy 2017（合集） - P29：The Spyder Ecosystem of Plugins  SciPy 2017  Carlos Cordoba - 哒哒哒儿尔 - BV1Cs411A76Y
+# P29：The Spyder Ecosystem of Plugins  SciPy 2017  Carlos Cordoba - 哒哒哒儿尔 - BV1Cs411A76Y

  Well， as Antonis said， my name is Carlos Cordova and my talk is going to be about the。